Events - September 1939-March 1940

 NELSON took the survivors to Galway and the rest were taken to Greenock.

 later took 223 American

 arriving on the 13th, and

 escorted into port by US Coast Guard cutters BIBB (WPG.31)

-British northern waters
+northern waters -

 arrived at Scapa Flow at 1030/3rd, escorted by destroyers FAULKNOR, FORTUNE,

-British east coast - coastal minelayer
+- coastal minelayer PLOVER

 laid mines off Bass Rock in the Firth of Forth in

 of the 15th Destroyer Flotilla

 departed Rosyth for patrol on the 1st.
 WANDERER and

 sweep off Blyth, both destroyers arriving at Scapa Flow on

 trawler SOPHIE BUSSE (215grt) was

 seized by British forces at Grimsby

 and renamed ELSIE CAM in British service.